camdendotlol/website/posts/opengraph_without_ssr.md

 }
 ```

 Now we have the important parts down.
-Ideally, getMetadata should be placed as a default export in its own module, such as metadata.ts in your server's root directory, with any associated functions residing there as private, non-exported functions.
+Ideally, `getMetadata` should be placed as a default export in its own module, such as `metadata.ts` in your server's root directory, with any associated functions residing there as private, non-exported functions.

-For actually replacing the {bracket} placeholders from our index template, we can just use the [String.prototype.replace()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) method.
-There's a small hitch, though: just calling whatever.replace(x, y) will only replace the **first** instance of x.
+For actually replacing the `{bracket}` placeholders from our index template, we can just use the [String.prototype.replace()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) method.
+There's a small hitch, though: just calling `whatever.replace(x, y)` will only replace the **first** instance of `x`.

 Your index template probably uses multiple copies of the same metadata for different sites, such as: